All About Desktop Publishers

 - Enter data, such as coordinates of images and color specifications, into system to retouch and make color corrections.

-When polled, Desktop Publishers say the following skills are most frequently used in their jobs:
+Desktop Publishers state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.